 Alaska Natives & Rural Alaska

-Senator Murkowski chairs the Senate Interior and Related Agencies Appropriations Subcommittee which funds the Bureau of Indian Affairs and the Indian Health Service.
-She is a senior member of the Senate Committee on Indian Affairs, on which she has served for the past thirteen years.
-Senator Murkowski served as Vice Chairman and Ranking Member of the Indian Affairs Committee from 2007 – 2009, during which she shepherded the first reauthorization of the Indian Health Care Improvement Act in more than a decade, as well as the landmark Tribal Law and Order Act through the Senate.
-As Chairman of the Senate Energy and Natural Resources Committee Senator Murkowski oversees implementation of the Alaska Native Claims Settlement Act and the Alaska National Interest Lands Conservation Act, including its crucial subsistence provisions.
+Senator Murkowski is the Vice Chairman of the Senate Committee on Indian Affairs and the Ranking Member on the Senate Appropriations Subcommittee on Interior, Environment, and Related Agencies, which funds the Bureau of Indian Affairs (BIA), Bureau of Indian Education (BIE), and the Indian Health Service (IHS).
+In Senator Murkowski’s tenure on the Indian Affairs Committee, she shepherded the first reauthorization of the Indian Health Care Improvement Act in more than a decade, as well as the landmark Tribal Law and Order Act through the Senate.
+Through Murkowski’s leadership on the Senate Energy and Natural Resources Committee she oversaw implementation of the Alaska Native Claims Settlement Act and the Alaska National Interest Lands Conservation Act, including its crucial subsistence provisions.

-Senator Murkowski works with Alaska Native communities and residents in rural Alaska on a wide range of issues including energy, infrastructure, veterans’ health care, and food security.
+Senator Murkowski works with Alaska Native communities and residents in rural Alaska on a wide range of issues including energy, infrastructure, health care, rural broadband, public safety, and food security.